phossa2/di/README.md

   ```

   A service reference `'${#driver}'` used in the constructor arguments here
-  indicating it is the `driver` service (object).
+  indicating it is the `driver` service instance from the container.

-- With configuration from files or data array
+- With configuration from files or array

-  Container may use a `Phossa2\Config\Config` instance as its definitions for
+  Container may use a `Phossa2\Config\Config` instance as its definition resolver
-  services.
-The `Phossa2\Config\Config` instance may either read configs from files
+  for both parameters and services.
+The `Phossa2\Config\Config` instance may either
-  or get configs from a data array as follows,
+  read configs from files or get configs from an array as follows,

   ```php
   use Phossa2\Di\Container;